DaniHfs/MP4-PNG/README.md

 # MP4-PNG
-MP4 - PNG converter using ffmpeg
+MP4 - PNG converter using ffmpeg.
+Coded in Python

 Converts the selected MP4 file into a PNG sequence at full resolution.